We Don't Bite: Villains in the Countryside

-We Don't Bite: Villains in the Countryside (Korean: 해치지 않아) is a South Korea reality show program on tvN with Um Ki-joon, Yoon Jong-hoon and Bong Tae-gyu as the main cast members.
-The show airs on tvN every Tuesday at 20:40 (KST) starting from September 28, 2021.
-It also airs on tvN Asia starting from October 11, 2021 and subsequently on every Monday at 22:30 (UTC+08:00).
+We Don't Bite: Villains in the Countryside (Korean: 해치지 않아) is a South Korean reality show program on tvN with Um Ki-joon, Yoon Jong-hoon and Bong Tae-gyu as the main cast members.
+The show aired on tvN every Tuesday at 20:40 (KST) starting from September 28, 2021.
+It also aired on tvN Asia starting from October 11, 2021, and subsequently every Monday at 22:30 (UTC+08:00).

 Synopsis

 The 3 cast members spend their rest times in a deserted house located at a countryside.
 During their stay, they will be revamping the house to make it more hospitable for them to stay and to host their guests.
-They will also be welcoming various guests (mostly the actors and actresses who've the cast members worked together with in the popular drama series The Penthouse: War in Life) whom they thank for.
+They will also be welcoming various guests (mostly the actors and actresses who've the cast members worked together with in the popular drama series The Penthouse: War in Life whom they thank for.